PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_adaptation.md

 **CheR**.
 CheR methylates MCPs.
 The rate of methylation is higher for ligand-bound receptors, and is higher for entering intermediate methylation levels[^Spiro1997].
  - MCP + CheR -> MCP-Met + CheR

-When the cell first senses more ligand binding, the higher CheA phosphorylation would lead to more phosphorylated CheB, which then methylates MCPs.
-MCP records this sensed high concentration via high methylation state.

 Therefore, when a cell reaches a region with higher attranctant concentration, initially CW rotation drops via the phosphorylation cascade, but then the faster CheR-dependent methylation makes MCP methylation states higher.
-The higher methylation states make CheA autophosphorylation faster, compensatiing for more ligand-binding.
+The higher methylation states make CheA autophosphorylation faster, compensating for more ligand-binding.

 We will incorporate methylation in our pathway and have the whole story here.
+Illustration modified from Parkinson Lab illustration.[^ParkinsonLab]

  ![image-center](../assets/images/chemotaxis_wholestory.png){: .align-center}
- <figcaption>A summary of the whole story of chemotaxis pathways.[^ParkinsonLab].Blue curve: phosphorylation; grey curve: dephosphorylation; green arrow: methylation.</figcaption>
+ <figcaption>A summary of the whole story of chemotaxis pathways.Blue curve: phosphorylation; grey curve: dephosphorylation; green arrow: methylation.</figcaption>

 [Visit Adaptation Tutoiral](tutorial_adap){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}